kornysietsma/twitter-example/README.md

 ## Changelog

+* 6 Jun 2011 - added initial midje tests - also load config from a (memoized) function so tests don't need to have config set up
 * 4 Jun 2011 - considerably simplified startup - as Heroku may restart the app on demand, there's little value in using atoms to store config.
 Instead, config now stored in environment variables - needs more setup, but probably a simpler example anyway.